 Small EmittersAccording to Decision 2009/339/EC “aircraft operators operating fewer than 243 flights per period for three consecutive four-month periods and aircraft operators operating flights with total annual emissions lower than 10 000 tonnes CO2 per year shall be considered small emitters.

 The small emitters tool can be found here.

 The Dutch Emissions Authority, in cooperation with the Environment Agency of the United Kingdom, has produced a practical interpretation of the Commission’s Monitoring and Reporting Guidelines, to assist operators in completing their monitoring plans.
 The document can be used by operators as a guide to complete monitoring and reporting plans subject to submission to the Environment Agency of Iceland.

 Whilst this guidance can be read as a stand alone document, it is not legally binding and you should make sure you have a good understanding of the relevant legal documents:examples of emissions monitoring plans for aircraft operators.
 These give an indication of our expected responses against each section of the plan.
 Please note that the documents are provided for illustration purposes only and do not represent the Commission’s approved monitoring templates:

 Verification of aviation emission reports

-Under Act No 65/2007 on the emission of greenhouse gases an aircraft operator covered by the EU Emissions Trading System (EU ETS) shall annually submit to the Environment Agency a verified report on emissions of carbon dioxide.
-The report for 2011 must be submitted by 31 March 2012.
+Under Act No 70/2012 on the emission of greenhouse gases, an aircraft operator covered by the EU Emissions Trading System (EU ETS) shall annually submit to the Environment Agency a verified report on emissions of carbon dioxide.
+The report must be submitted by 31 March every year.

 As of today, no such verification body has been accredited in Iceland, but aviation operators may use foreign accredited verification bodies within The European Economic Area (EEA) provided that: